hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 But now we do!

-It turns out that convnets pre-trained for image classification *have already learnt to encode perceptual and semantic information that we need to measure these semantic difference terms*!
+It turns out that convnets pre-trained for image classification *have already learnt to encode the perceptual and semantic information that we need to measure these semantic difference terms*!
 The primary explanation for this is that when learning object recognition, the *network has to become invariant to all image variation that's superfluous to object identity*.